publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch32/m__us_usc_t12_s3105.md

     (g) __Consultation with State bank supervisor__

-        The Board shall request and consider any views of the appropriate State bank supervisor with respect to any application or action under subsection (d) or (e) of this section.
+        The Board shall request and consider any views of the appropriate State bank supervisor with respect to any application or action under subsection (d) or (e).

     (h) __Limitations on powers of State branches and agencies__